kyleratti/kyleratti/_posts/2020-08-25-fiata-appreciation.md

 <a href="/assets/2020-08-25-fiata-appreciation/img/fiata_1800x1200.jpg">(view at 1800x1200)</a>

 Putting all of my, uh, _unique_ experiences with this car aside, Mazda truly built a wonderful little go-kart.
-It's quick (given its size and weight), extremely well balanced, and thanks to <a href="https://good-win-racing.com" target="_blank">Good-Win Racing</a>, has a nasty little growl.
+It's quick (given its size and weight), extremely well balanced, and, thanks to <a href="https://good-win-racing.com" target="_blank">Good-Win Racing</a>, has a nasty little growl.

 It's a bummer <a href="https://horsepowering.com" target="_blank">Hunt Valley Horsepower</a> has been cancelled most of this year due to <span class="nobreak">COVID-19</span>, but we all have to do our part.
 I always had a lot of fun driving this car up there on Saturday mornings as the rest of the world slept in.